opdev/l5-operator-demo/docs/markdown/level4.md

       app: bestie
 ```
 <aside class="notes">

-besides implementing the servicemonitor, we also had to
+- servicemonitor to scrape bestie application metrics

-updated the bestie app to expose application's metrics and create /metrics path to the application's URL.
+- expose application's metrics with /metrics path to the application's URL.

-Spec.endpoint.port is the service's port name and
+- Spec.endpoint.port is the service's port name
-Spec.Selector.matchlabels needs to match the service's label
+- Spec.Selector.matchlabels needs to match the service's label

 </aside>